cjacker/opensource-toolchain-w80x-air101-air103/README.md

 luatos-flash-script-img air101 script-for-air101.img
 ```

-By the way, if you want to generate a whole image include base firmware and script image, just append script.img to base firmware as:
+By the way, if you want to generate a whole image contains both base firmware and script firmware, just append script.img to base firmware as:
 ```
 cat script-for-air101.img >>AIR101.fls
 ```

-and programed as:
+And programed as:
 ```
 luatos-wm_tool -ds 2M -c ttyUSB0 -ws 115200 -rs rts -dl AIR101.fls
 ```
 And in short:
 ```
 luatos-flash-base-firmware AIR101.fls